KeyCraw/CS-210-Portfolio-SNHU-Craw/README.md

 ## Reflection
 1. Project Summary

-This project focused on solving the problem of tracking and analyzing grocery store purchases.
+The project I selcted to showcase (Project Three: Corner Grocer Item Frequency Tracker), focused on solving the problem of tracking and analyzing grocery store purchases.
 It reads a list of items from a file, counts how many times each item appears, and helps the user quickly find information about item frequencies.
 It’s a small but useful tool that automates what would otherwise be a time-consuming process.

 2. What I Did Well